-During the years ended June 30, 2019 and 2018, there were no transfers of amounts between fair value levels.
+During the three and six months ended December 31, 2019 and the twelve months ended June 30, 2019, there were no transfers of amounts between fair value levels.

 Interest Rate and Credit Risk

 The Company has cash and restricted investment balances.
 Generally, these deposits may be redeemed upon demand and are maintained with financial institutions of reputable credit and therefore bear minimal risk.